chenliu1993/chenliu1993/README.md

 ### 逃げるのは駄目だ！！！

-- 🌱 I’m currently learning on Java Springboot MVC
+- 🌱 I’m currently learning on Java Springboot MVC, always learning on Kubernetes
-- 💬 kubernetes and container are the future
 - 📫 How to reach me: cl2037829916@gmail.com
 - ⚡ find more about me: www.cliufreever.com/webblog
 - 😄 Pronouns: Amateur Programmer/Amateur Japanese Learner/Amateur at Everything